 Top Ten "Weird Al" Yankovic Style Parodies

-According to Al, a "style parody" is an original song intended to imitate another artist's style without parodying any one particular song.
-Al has been open about which artists he tries to imitate in a particular song.
-Feel free to add to this list; if you do, please tell me who Al is trying to imitate.
+According to Al, a "style parody" is an original song intended to imitate another artist's style without parodying any particular song.
+Al has been open about which artists he tries to imitate in a specific song.
+Feel free to add to this list.
+If you do, please tell me which artist Al is trying to imitate.

 The Top Ten